-The fully signed documents will then be recorded by The Technical Records Specialist in the county where the disclaimer property is located.
-If more than one document has been signed, all the documents must be recorded simultaneously.
+The fully signed documents will then be recorded by the Program Specialist in the county where the disclaimer property is located.
 Following recordation, support staff will scan for land records updating.
 One original will be returned to the applicant, and the other will be retained by the Bureau.
 A copy of the final documents will be forwarded to the Area office.

-The Technical Records Specialist will close out the project number and give a final summary to the Program Manager electronically.
+The Program Specialist will close out the project number and give a final summary to the Program Manager electronically.
 The Program Manager will use the compiled information on Disclaimers to adjust these procedures or provide training as needed.